PedroCristo/portfolio_project_3/README.md

 * As a website creator, I want to:

-1. Build an easy app for the users to play the game
+1. Build an easy app for the users to play the game.
-2. Build a game that is both enjoyable and challenging for the players
+2. Build a game that is both enjoyable and challenging for the players.

 * As a new visitor, I want to:

-1. Be able to understand the purpose of the App and start a new game
+1. Be able to understand the purpose of the App and start a new game.
-2. Be able to follow the score, see the wrong and right letters appear once I take a turn, and see how many tries remain before the game is over
+2. Be able to follow the score, see the wrong and right letters appear once I take a turn, and see how many tries remain before the game is over.
-3. Be able to watch my results and other players' results on the Leaderboard
+3. Be able to watch my results and other players' results on the Leaderboard.

 * As a returning visitor, I want to:

-1. Be able to play the game again with a different word as chosen by the computer
+1. Be able to play the game again with a different word as chosen by the computer.
 2. Be challenged and try to improve on my previous scores.
-3. Compare my scores with other users on the Leaderboard
+3. Compare my scores with other users on the Leaderboard.

 ## Design